 Praise, although not tangible, is its own reward.
 Praise makes children — and adults — temporarily feel good about themselves and accepted by others.
 The problem is that children can become addicted to earning the “reward” of praise.

 When this happens, children may only want to work on tasks that will likely result in praise.
-This can cause children to avoid challenging tasks and only pursue activities at which they know they’ll succeed.
+This can cause children to avoid challenging tasks and only pursue activities in which they know they’ll succeed.

 Instead of giving praise as a reward, it can be helpful to give children informational feedback about their competence.
 This can include, “You scored a 90%,” or, “You got the highest grade in the class.”